Algiers in New Orleans in Orleans Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Settlements & Settlers • Waterways & Vessels.

 Location.
-29° 56.665′ N, 90° 3.282′ W. Marker is in Algiers, Louisiana, in Orleans Parish.
-Marker can be reached from De Armas Street, in the median.
+29° 56.665′ N, 90° 3.282′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
+It is in Algiers.
+It can be reached from De Armas Street, in the median.
 Located at the western terminus of De Armas Street, on top of levee.
 Touch for map.
-Marker is in this post office area: New Orleans LA 70114, United States of America.
+Marker is at or near this postal address: 233 Newton St, New Orleans LA 70114, United States of America.
 Touch for directions.